ansys/abbreviations/README.md

 and the other software on a computer.
 Every computer must have at least one OS.
 Popular operating systems include Microsoft Windows, Linux, and Apple macOS.

+**OSL**

+optiSLang: an Ansys product that allows users to create visual workflows for process integration and design optimization (PIDO).
+It contains rich design exploration capabilities including wizards, optimization, uncertainty quantification, and design space visualization.

 **OSS**